-The style of music you play is probably more suited to the seven-inch or EP format.
+The style of music you play is probably more suited to the 7" or EP format.
 How do you approach writing and recording a full LP?

 I suppose it's all relative.
 To some bands, an LP might involved 40-minutes of music.
 A Career Suicide LP is not going to be much more than 25-minutes.
 That said, the approach is always the same.
 We don't write music just for the sake of having another song, every single track is poured over painstakingly and if it's not up to par we don't use it.
-So if there happen to be ten songs then we put out an LP, if there are only three to four, then it becomes an EP.
+So if there happen to be 10 songs then we put out an LP, if there are only 3-4, then it becomes an EP.

 I was recently having a conversation about famous bands and what a let down it is when a band has a great single, so you pick up the record, only to find that every non-single track is totally forgettable and bares no resemblance to what made their hit(s) so good.
 I suppose I've never played in a band with any likelihood for success, but regardless I couldn't imagine spending all the time and effort in the studio, and attaching my name, to a bunch of songs that I didn't think were great.

 You cover Meccalissa's obscure "Kill the Warden"?
 How did you find this rager?